NightArena/NightArena-Website/README.md

-⚠ We do not allow people to use this exact for their use, but you can edit the code and use it.
+We do not allow people to use this exact for their use, but you can edit the code and use it.

+Read the licence before doing anything!